CircleCI-Public/config-preview-sdk/docs/inline-orbs.md

       - my-orb/myjob
 ```

-In the above sample the contents of `my-orb` are resolved as an inline orb because the contents of `my-orb` are a map.
-Whereas the contents of `codecov` are scalar value and thus assumed to be an orb URI.
+In the above example, the contents of `my-orb` are resolved as an inline orb because the contents of `my-orb` are a map; whereas the contents of `codecov` are a scalar value and thus assumed to be an orb URI.